SteidleR/katacoda-scenarios/python-pyspark/step2.md

 `pyspark`{{execute}}

 This will open the PySpark shell in the terminal.
 If there isn't any error, everything went well and pyspark was installed successfully using pip.
+The pyspark shell is a interactive python shell with predefined spark session variables.

 Stop the pyspark cli with `exit()`{{execute}}